h2oai/h2o-world-2014-training/tutorials/unsupervised/dimreduction/dimreduction.R.md

 #####![](images/mnist_pca_sdev.png)

-###### We see that the first 50 or 100 principle components cover the majority of the variance of this dataset.
+###### We see that the first 50 or 100 principal components cover the majority of the variance of this dataset.

 ###### To reduce the dimensionality of MNIST to its 50 principal components, we use the h2o.predict() function with an extra argument `num_pc`: